ossf/community/README.md

 # OpenSSF Community

 Welcome to the OpenSSF Community!
+For any questions, concerns, reports, etc., please email operations@openssf.org.

 This is the starting point for joining and contributing to the OpenSSF community - improving docs, improving code, giving talks etc.